Supporting Workflow Reproducibility by Linking Bioinformatics Tools across Papers and Executable Code: Experimental Results

 \subsubsection{KB-based approach}

-Table~\ref{baseline_ner} summarizes the results for the NER using the KB-based approach.
 This method provides a baseline as it does not involve any training model.
-Overall, performance varies substantially across KBs.
-For CPL-Article, all approaches achieve relatively low F1-scores, with Bioconda performing best (\numprint{55.2}).
+Overall, performance varies substantially across KBs (a detailed Table is provided in Supplementary Data B).
+For CPL-Article, all approaches achieve relatively low F1-scores, with Bioconda performing best (\numprint{45.7}).
 These results highlight the difficulty of KB-based extraction in publications, where tool mentions are more diverse.
-In contrast, Biocontainers achieve the highest F1-score (\numprint{53.6}) on CPL-Code.
+In contrast, Biocontainers achieve the highest F1-score (\numprint{47.5}) on CPL-Code.
 Biocontainers exhibits high precision but limited recall, which can be explained by the relatively small size of the KB (approximately 900 tools\footnote{\url{https://github.com/BioContainers/containers}}).
-The fusion of all KBs substantially increases recall in both subsets, particularly for CPL-Code.
+Merging all KBs substantially increases recall in both subsets, particularly for CPL-Code.
 However, this gain comes at the cost of a sharp decrease in precision, resulting in no overall improvement in F1-score.
-In both cases, larger KBs introduce noise due to ambiguous entries, suggesting that combining heterogeneous KBs adds noise that outweighs the benefits of increased coverage.
+In both cases, combining heterogeneous KBs offers increased coverage, though ambiguous entries may introduce some noise, highlighting the importance of KB quality in addition to size.